jasonbayton/11ty/_src/android/host-apps-externally.md

 ![](https://cdn.bayton.org/uploads/2024/external-apk-hosting/2024-04-13_21.35.08.gif)

 8. **Optional:** Pop into **App content** and review the required declarations.
-Google doesn't explicitly mandate these are done in their private app publishing guide, but I opted to at least cover off the advertising declaration as it was raised as a warning earlier.
+Google doesn't explicitly mandate these are done in their private app publishing guide, but I opted to at least cover off the advertising declaration as it was raised as a warning earlier; you never know when the wider consumer Google Play team will make a breaking change for enterprise.

 ![](https://cdn.bayton.org/uploads/2024/external-apk-hosting/2024-04-13_21.34.11.gif)